ahmedeali/documentation/content/applications/productivity/discuss/overview/plan_activities.rst

 -----------------------

 A number of activities types are available by default in Odoo (call, email, meeting, etc.).
-However, you can set new ones going to :menuselection:`Settings --> Activity types`.
+However, you can set new ones going to :menuselection:`Configuration --> Activity types`.

 .. image:: plan_activities/settings_activities_types.png
    :align: center